 November 7: Nixon is re-elected to a second term as President, defeating McGovern.

 November 21: Ruling by the 7th Circuit Court of Appeals on the convictions of Dellinger, Hayden, Davis, Hoffman, and Rubin for crossing state lines with the intent to incite a riot.
-Citing judicial error, the convictions are reversed and a new trial is ordered.
+Citing a number of judicial errors, the convictions are reversed and a new trial is ordered.
 The Court adds “that the demeanor of the judge and the prosecutors would require reversal if the other errors did not.”
+The ruling states that the government may re-try the case only if, in line with the Supreme Court ruling in June, the government releases the electronic surveillance it conducted on the defendants.

 January 4: The U.S. Attorney announces that it will not seek a new trial on the individual counts of Dellinger, Hayden, Davis, Hoffman, and Rubin.